 Unfortunately, our Accident & Illness Plan does not include coverage for spaying or neutering procedures.
 However, you can get some coverage for the procedure by purchasing our High or Medium Wellness coverage, which totals to $460 in annual benefits.

 Does Prudent Pet Pay for Your Procedure Up-Front?

 We work directly with the policyholder in all aspects to ensure they understand the reimbursement period.
 The policyholder would pay the full bill at the vet’s office and submit the receipt to Prudent Pet for reimbursement.
 Prudent Pet has one of the quickest reimbursement periods of any other pet insurance provider in the nation.
 After your claim is submitted, you will receive a check within 7 to 10 days.

 Can You Use This Coverage at Any Vet?

 Yes, you can use Prudent Pet’s coverage at any licensed veterinarian of your choosing or a spaying and neutering clinic.
 Just be sure to receive an invoice to submit for reimbursement.

 How to Get Coverage for Spaying and Neutering

 At Prudent Pet, we understand vet bills can start piling up.
-If you are interested in finding a low cost of spaying and neutering, Prudent Pet offers policies that can cover the procedure.
+If you are interested in finding a low cost of spaying and neutering, Prudent Pet offers policies that can cover some of the procedure.
 Enrolling your puppy or kitten in pet insurance is a smart decision that will affect them for the rest of their life.
 Want to take the next step to get insurance to cover spaying and neutering?
-Choose a Prime Preventative Care Add-On after you enroll in either an Accident & Illness or Accident-Only policy.
+Choose High or Medium Wellness coverage after you enroll in either an Accident & Illness or Accident-Only policy.